InsightSoftwareConsortium/ITK/Documentation/docs/learn/faq.md

 ### What are Hounsfield Units?

+CT imaging data are measured in Hounsfield Units (HU), which is a quantitative scale for describing radiodensity.

 Hounsfield units were defined by Sir Godfrey N. Hounsfield, one of the pioneers of Computer Tomography for clinical applications.